xiaoyu961031/MOF-KAN/README.md

 Intepret your **MOF-KAN** model with permutation feature importance.

 ## References
-Our paper has been accepted by The Journal of Physical Chemistry Letter (in press): Xiaoyu Wu, Xianyu Song, Yifei Yue, Rui Zheng, and Jianwen Jiang.
-MOF-KAN: Kolmogorov-Arnold Networks for Digital Discovery of Metal-Organic Frameworks.
+Our paper has been accepted by The Journal of Physical Chemistry Letter: Xiaoyu Wu, Xianyu Song, Yifei Yue, Rui Zheng, and Jianwen Jiang.
+MOF-KAN: Kolmogorov-Arnold Networks for Digital Discovery of Metal-Organic Frameworks. https://pubs.acs.org/doi/10.1021/acs.jpclett.5c00211